 The IRS is Willing to Negotiate

-An offer in compromise is one of the most powerful tax relief tools available.
+An offer in compromise is one of the most potent tax relief tools available.
 It is an agreement between the IRS and a taxpayer that settles the tax debt for less than the full amount owed.
-Not all businesses with large tax debts are eligible.
-If a business can afford to pay its tax debt in full or through a payment plan it will most likely not qualify for an offer in compromise.
+Not all businesses with substantial tax debts are eligible.
+If a company can afford to pay its tax debt in full or through a payment plan, it will most likely not qualify for an offer in compromise.
 About 25% of businesses that have tax debt qualify to make a deal with the IRS and settle their debt for pennies on the dollar.
 In 2015, the IRS accepted 40.3% of all the offers in compromise it received.
 However, tax relief companies often have acceptance rates as high as 90%.
 You can increase your chances of negotiating successfully with the IRS by hiring a tax relief company that has tax attorneys and CPAs on their staff.

-Consider hiring an experienced tax relief company, such as Tax Defense Network, to increase your chances of success.
+Consider hiring an experienced tax relief company, such as the Tax Defense Network, to increase your chances of success.